Lulu Bonning

 Program Officer

 Carmelina Herrera (Program Officer) holds a Bachelor of Arts in International Relations with an Emphasis in China and Asia.
 She has cultivated exceptional leadership skills through completing intensive skills and community relationship building programs such as the San Diego Leadership Alliance and the Young Professionals Council at the San Diego LGBT Center.
 Throughout her career, Carmelina has successfully guided over 105 international leaders through managing U.S. Department of State-funded professional exchange programs and played a pivotal role in supporting the 2024 Romania Sports Diplomacy Project.
-For the San Diego Diplomacy Council, she serves as the lead for the IDEA (Inclusion, Diversity, Equity and Accessibility) Committee, which holds the organization accountable for incorporating global and community diversity in every aspect of their operations, programming, and presence.

 Isaac Finestone